adeoluwadavid/sequelize-be/README.md

 ```

 ```
-Create a database of your database called 'job-application' and the table will be auto-populated
+Create a database of your database called 'job-application' and the table of 'Users' and 'Jobs' will be auto-populated
 ```
 ### Compiles and run
 ```